Integrating literacy and math is surprisingly easy.

-Integrating literacy into math this way lends itself to not only rich discussions about the targeted math objectives but also writing and grammar rules.
+Integrating literacy into math this way encourages rich discussions about the targeted math objectives in addition to writing plus grammar rules.

-Stretch their brains a bit by having them create math centers or games, and make writing the instructions the primary focus.
+Stretch their brains by having them create math centers or games, and make writing the instructions the primary focus.

-You may want to create a whole class game first so that they better understand your expectations, but after that, let the game-making begin! 😊
+You may want to create a whole class game first so that they better understand your expectations.

 Assess how deep students comprehend math concepts using story frames.

-Solving word problems during math block is the norm, but go a step further and have students write some original story problems.
+Solving word problems during math block is the norm, but go a step further and have students write a few original story problems.